 Is ethical hacking legal?

 Yes.
-An ethical hacker is an individual who is trusted to attempt to penetrate an organisation’s networks and/or computer systems using the same knowledge and tools as a malicious hacker, but in a lawful and legitimate manner.
+An ethical hacker is an individual trusted to attempt to penetrate an organisation’s networks or computer systems using the same knowledge and tools as a criminal hacker but lawfully and legitimately.

 Attacking and defending

-IT Governance Ltd is an EC-Council Accredited Training Center (ATC) and provides the best instructor-led exam preparation experience possible for the Certified Ethical Hacker (CEH) qualification.
+IT Governance Ltd is an EC-Council ATC (Accredited Training Center) and provides the best instructor-led exam preparation experience possible for the Certified Ethical Hacker (CEH) qualification.

 Certified Ethical Hacker (CEH) qualification

-Launched in 2003 by the EC-Council, the Certified Ethical Hacker (CEH), is globally recognised as the credential of choice for those looking to develop a senior career as an ethical hacker or penetration tester.
+Launched in 2003 by the EC-Council, the Certified Ethical Hacker (CEH) is a globally recognised credential for those looking to develop a senior career as an ethical hacker or penetration tester.

 How to become a Certified Ethical Hacker